 Queen Anne’s Lace is the wild progenitor of our cultivated carrot.
 It still has many of the properties lost in cultivation.
-If an apple a day will keep the Doctor away a wild carrot a day might keep death itself away!
+If an apple a day will keep the Doctor away, legend has it that a wild carrot a day might keep death itself away.

 Other Names: Queen-Anne’s lace, Bees’ Nest, Bird’s Nest, Carrot, Carotte, Carrot, Wild Carrot, Yarkuki, Zanahoria Wild Carrot, Birds Nest Weed, Devils Plague, Garden Carrot, Bee’s nest plant, Bird’s nest root

-Properties Wild Carrot is edible and medicinal, root is edible cooked or raw, flower clusters can be french-fried for a carrot-flavored, quite attractive dish.
+Wild Carrot is edible, as well as a useful herb.
+The root is edible cooked or raw, the flower clusters can be french-fried for a carrot-flavored, attractive dish.
 The aromatic seed is used as a flavoring in stews and soups.
-Used for centuries as an alternative medicine.

-A medicinal infusion is used in the treatment of various complaints including digestive disorders, (soothes the digestive tract), kidney and bladder diseases and in the treatment of dropsy, it supports the liver, stimulates the flow of urine and the removal of waste by the kidneys.
-A wonderfully cleansing medicinal herb, an infusion of the leaves has been used to counter cystitis and kidney stone formation, and to diminish stones that have already formed.
+Wild Carrot, or Queen Anne's Lace, has been used for centuries in herbalism.
+An infusion is used in the treatment of various complaints including digestive disorders, (as it soothes the digestive tract), kidney and bladder diseases and in the treatment of dropsy.
+It supports the liver, stimulates the flow of urine and the removal of waste by the kidneys.
+As a cleansing herbal remedy, an infusion of Wild Carrot leaves has been used to counter cystitis and kidney stone formation, and to diminish stones that have already formed.
 The seeds can be used as a settling carminative agent for the relief of flatulence and colic.